Football at the 2012 Summer Olympics – Men's tournament final

-The 2012 Summer Olympics Football Final was a football match that took place at Wembley Stadium in London, United Kingdom on 11 August 2012 to determine the winner of the men's football tournament at the 2012 Summer Olympics.
+The 2012 Summer Olympic football final was a football match that took place at Wembley Stadium in London, United Kingdom on 11 August 2012 to determine the winner of the men's football tournament at the 2012 Summer Olympics.
 It was the 23rd final of the men's football tournament at the Summer Olympics, a quadrennial tournament contested for the men's under-23 national teams of FIFA to decide the Olympic champions.

 In front of a crowd of 86,162, Mexico won their first Olympic gold medal in modality, beating Brazil, 2–1.
 It was Mexico's first major title since the 1999 FIFA Confederations Cup on home soil and their first Olympic gold medal in football, both wins involved Mexico's final meeting with Brazil in these events.
+As of the 2024 tournament, this was the most recent Olympic football final to end in regulation time (90 minutes).

 Venue

 The final was played at Wembley Stadium in the Borough of Brent in London, United Kingdom.

 The current Wembley Stadium opened in 2007 on the site of the original stadium, the demolition of which took place between 2002 and 2003.
 It is owned by The Football Association and serves as England's national football stadium.

-The original stadium, formerly known as the Empire Stadium, opened in 1923 and hosted matches at the 1966 FIFA World Cup, including the final, which saw hosts England beat West Germany 4–2 after extra time, and at UEFA Euro 1996, including the final, in which Germany defeated the Czech Republic 2–1 after extra time via the golden goal rule.
-Wembley also hosted every final of the FA Cup since the White Horse Final of 1923 (excluding 2001 to 2006, when the stadium was being rebuilt).
+The original stadium, formerly known as the Empire Stadium, opened in 1923 and served as the Olympic Stadium for the 1948 Summer Olympics as well as its football tournament, including the final.
+It then hosted matches at the 1966 FIFA World Cup, including the final, which saw hosts England beat West Germany 4–2 after extra time, and at UEFA Euro 1996, including the final, in which Germany defeated the Czech Republic 2–1 after extra time via the golden goal rule.
+Wembley also hosted every final of the FA Cup from the White Horse final of 1923 to 2000.